Prasad1-S/The-Simon-Game/README.md

 # The-Simon-Game

 🧠 Simon Game
-A web-based version of the classic Simon Memory Game, built using HTML, CSS, and JavaScript.
+A web-based version of the classic Simon Memory Game, built using HTML, CSS, and JavaScript with Jquery.

 🎮 How to Play
 The game shows you a sequence of colored button flashes (and sounds).
 Your job is to remember the pattern and repeat it by clicking the buttons in the correct order.